-Vote certification is a M/IC feature used to manage and approve important votes that require an audit trail.
+Vote certification (Vote results) is a platform feature used to manage important votes that require an audit trail.
 Certification provides granular visibility of voting behaviour and patterns in order to provide greater control and compliance around sensitive audience voting.

-Certification supports incoming votes from M/IC Apps (e.g. via a Vote Element), from Facebook Live Questions & Twitter Hashtags and from other sources such as Twilio, WhatsApp or Facebook Messenger.
+Certification supports incoming votes from our Apps (e.g. via a Vote Element), from Facebook Live Questions & Twitter Hashtags and from other sources such as Twilio, WhatsApp or Facebook Messenger.

 Threat detection algorithm highlights suspicious voting patterns